gfe--gluten free easily

 I wasn’t sure what my entry would be for either, but then I remembered a muffin that I’d come up with long before going gluten free that used buckwheat flour, cornmeal, and pumpkin.
 However, I’ve since learned that I’m as intolerant to buckwheat as I am to gluten, so I decided to re-create this recipe.

-My thinking … Why not try millet, which I’ve been using some lately with no consequences?
+My thinking was why not try millet, which I’ve been using some lately with no consequences?
 And, why not make these muffins dairy free and refined sugar free as well?
-That would be a guiltless pleasure, right?
-So I did.
+Those changes would result in a healthier treat and make these muffins work for folks with additional intolerances, right?
+So that’s what I did.

 When I tasted the resulting muffin, it tasted pretty much the way I vaguely remembered the earlier muffins tasting, which was very good.
 But, a few bites reminded me of something else—another flavor, another texture—but I couldn’t quite put my finger on it.